Mobile SEO optimization services boost the mobile version of your website to the top of organic Search Engine Results Pages (SERPs).

 Ideally, you want to display the same content on desktop and mobile versions, with only a different design, suitable for each platform.
 It is the responsibility of the graphic designers.

 In parallel, consider technical fixes.
 Your web developers must not only optimize the desktop version but, above all, the mobile one too.

 For this huge task, we recommend checking free online resources (like Google Search Central for developers) or simply exchanging experiences with other communities.
 When it comes to mobile SEO, sometimes, there is no need to reinvent the wheel.
 Ready-to-use solutions may await you in a few clicks.

 Whatever the device, SEO has the same purpose.
 The main goals of both desktop and mobile SEO are:

 - rank for desired keywords

 - increase the website’s organic traffic

-The difference between mobile SEO & desktop SEO lands in what needs to be done & how you perform the optimizations.
-Smartphones & computers technically differ by nature.
+The difference between mobile SEO and desktop SEO lands in what needs to be done and how you perform the optimizations.
+Smartphones and computers technically differ by nature.
 Here are specific areas that mobile SEO agencies must focus on:

 - SERP layout